Simulating AGN feedback in galaxy clusters with pre-existing turbulence: Conclusions

 In this study, we performed 3D hydrodynamic simulations to investigate the role of turbulent heating in a Perseus-like cluster.
 We considered three simulation setups: one with only pre-existing turbulence (\textbf{TurbOnly}), one with only the AGN jet (\textbf{JetOnly}), and one including both (\textbf{Turb+Jet}).
 The forcing amplitude of the pre-existing turbulence in \textbf{TurbOnly} and \textbf{Turb+Jet} was calibrated to match the observationally constrained $\sigma_{\rm LOS}$ in the cluster core.
 These controlled setups allow us to assess the individual and combined contributions of turbulence and AGN feedback to ICM heating.
 Our primary goal was to determine whether turbulent heating could balance radiative cooling, focusing on resolving discrepancies between simulation results and observations.
 We estimated the turbulent dissipation rate $\varepsilon$ using two independent methods based on Kolmogorov theory by analyzing the VSF and energy power spectrum.
 Our key findings can be summarized as follows: \begin{itemize} \item In our simulations, we find that the single AGN jet injection has a minimal impact on the global turbulent velocity statistics (e.g., $\sigma_{\rm LOS}$), which remains dominated by the pre-existing turbulence.
 However, the jet still clearly deposits energy into the ICM, as evidenced by the increase in the entropy profiles and the presence of jet-driven pressure perturbations ($\Delta P/P$) associated with weak shocks and sound waves.
 This indicates that, despite its inability to stir the global turbulent velocity field, the jet can still heat the ICM through bubbles, weak shocks, and sound waves.

-\item Our analysis of the early-time $E(k)$ demonstrates that the AGN jet is an inefficient driver of sustained turbulence.
+\item Our analysis of the early-time $E(k)$ suggests that a single AGN jet injection is a relatively inefficient driver of sustained turbulence.
 The energy it injects is transient and does not cascade down to smaller scales.
 Instead, the jet-driven motions are best described as short-lived, large-scale coherent bulk motions, leaving the pre-existing turbulence to dominate the cluster core's turbulent energy budget.

-\item The turbulence in our simulations, characterized by analyses of $D_{\rm LL}$ and $E(k)$ shows a well-defined inertial range.
-Although the flow also includes compressive modes (despite predominantly solenoidal driving), it remains largely dominated by solenoidal motions and sufficiently above the strongly stratified regime ($Fr > 0.1$) for standard cascade estimates to be applicable, albeit with systematic uncertainties due to different methods.
+\item The turbulence in our simulations, characterized by analyses of $D_{\rm LL}$ and $E(k)$, shows a well-defined inertial range.
+Although the flow also includes compressive modes (despite predominantly solenoidal driving), it remains largely dominated by solenoidal motions and resides in a weak to moderate stratification regime, supporting the approximate applicability of Kolmogorov-based cascade estimates despite systematic methodological uncertainties.

 \item We estimate $\varepsilon$ by applying the respective scaling relations (Eqs.~\ref{eq:dll} and \ref{eq:ek}) at characteristic scales within the observed inertial range ($\ell_{VSF} \approx 53.1$~kpc and $\ell_{Ek} \approx 52.6$~kpc).
 While both methods show similar radial trends, the heating rate derived from $E(k)$ is systematically higher than that from $D_{\rm LL}$.
 Despite this quantitative difference, both methods consistently conclude that the turbulent heating rate is insufficient to offset the radiative cooling rate within the cluster core (r $<$ ~50 kpc), although they become more comparable at larger radii.